stormbeard/thesis/proposal/proposal.md

 HDFS is an open source distributed filesystem written in Java that is used by Hadoop clusters for storing large volumes of data [15].
 An HDFS cluster is comprised of a single NameNode and DataNodes which respectively manage cluster metadata and store the data.
-The file system stores files as a sequence of same-size blocks that are replicated across DataNodes to provide fault tolerance in the event of node failures.
+HDFS stores files as a sequence of same-size blocks that are replicated across DataNodes to provide fault tolerance in the event of node failures.
 Decisions regarding the replication and placement of blocks of data are made by the NameNode.
 Since large HDFS